cjzamora/picow-clock-emu/README.md

 - `PWM` - Pulse Width Modulation Mode used to generate clock frequencies from `10Hz` to `125MHz`

 ## Connecting to 6502
-- Connect the CLock PIN to the PHI2 pin of the 6502.
+- Connect the Clock PIN to the PHI2 pin of the 6502.